-Request information let you create work requests.
+Request information lets you create work requests.
 This information is used in connection with the MainBoss Requests module.

 In a Requestors record, you specify an entry in the Contacts table.
-The Contacts record should contain the person's e-mail address in the format that is used when that person sends out e-mail.
+The Contacts record should contain the person's email address in the format that is used when that person sends out email.
 (In some organizations, a person might have multiple aliases that all go to the same mailbox.
-Mail sent from that box is always sent from a specific e-mail address; that's the address which should go into the Contacts table.)
+Mail sent from that box is always sent from a specific email address; that's the address which should go into the Contacts table.)